nevakrien/FuncLang/README.md

 # FuncLang
+doing a full rewrite of this in https://github.com/nevakrien/Faeyne_lang to try and not run into my own abstructions

 my first ever "real" languge attempt. going with "everything is a function" similar to old javas "everyhing is a class" so arrays are just functions... that return %out_of_bounds for anything out of bounds. hopefully the compiler can optimize it away.